somleng/freeswitch-config/README.md

 }
 ```

-4. Add the policy to the bucket using the following command replacing `SECRETS_BUCKET_NAME` with the name of your bucket.
+Next, add the policy to the bucket.
+Use the following command replacing `SECRETS_BUCKET_NAME` with the name of your bucket.

 ```
 $ aws s3api put-bucket-policy --profile <your-aws-profile> --bucket SECRETS_BUCKET_NAME --policy file:////home/user/path/to/policy.json